nav610/Bridging-Inequality-Gaps-in-Pediatric-Mental-Health/README.md

 This dataset is released under [**CC BY 4.0**].
 You are free to share and adapt the material with appropriate attribution.
-See `LICENSE` for full terms.

-> Add a `LICENSE` file.
-Without an explicit license, others have no legal right to reuse the data.

 ## Contact